amirongit/notecode/django.md

 [*QuerySet method reference*](https://docs.djangoproject.com/en/6.1/ref/models/querysets/)

-`QuerySet`s are evaluated by iteration, slicing with a step, pickling, caching, or calling `[repr, len, list, bool]`.
+`QuerySet`s are evaluated by iteration, slicing with a step, pickling, caching or calling `[repr, len, list, bool]`.

-`[QuerySet, Manager].annotate` annotates instances with
+`[Manager, QuerySet].annotate` annotates results with
 - values
 - `F` expressions
 - `Q` objects (boolean)
-- aggregates
+- aggregations

-`[QuerySet, Manager].alias` is like `annotate`, but used only for query refinement; its computed attribute is not accessible in results.
+`[Manager, QuerySet].alias` is like `annotate`, but used only for query refinement; its computed attribute will not accessible in results.

-`[QuerySet, Manager].[values, values_list]` specify returned field values or expressions.
+`[Manager, QuerySet].[values, values_list]` specify returned field values or expressions.

 `QuerySet.all` re-evaluates `QuerySet`s.

-`[QuerySet, Manager].defer` avoids loading certain fields; accessing them triggers DB I/O.<br>
+`[Manager, QuerySet].defer` avoids loading certain fields; accessing them triggers DB I/O.<br>
-`[QuerySet, Manager].only` specifies which fields to load; accessing unloaded fields triggers DB I/O.
+`[Manager, QuerySet].only` specifies which fields to load; accessing unloaded fields triggers DB I/O.

 common aggregation function arguments
 - `expressions`: model fields on which the aggregation is applied